richardphotolab/API-Order-docs/REQUEST.md

 ### Checksum

-All requests require an _HTTP Header_ containing a checksum hash generated from the payload contents.
+All requests containing a payload require an _HTTP Header_ containing a checksum hash generated from the payload contents.
 This is accomplished by striping the payload of any whitespace (including between words) and pushing it through a simple MD5 hashing mechanism (your developer will be familiar with this).

 The whitespace replacement regular expression we recommend (and use ourselves) is simply `\s+` (_multiline_) & (_global_) replaced with nothing `''`.